gartoks/BlobGame/README.md

 - Ixzil (Discord): Designed the artwork for the good looking blob sprites.

 ### Code
-Robotino (Discord): Linux support
+- Robotino (Discord): Linux support

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact / Contributing
-If you have questions, please reach out at gartoks on Discord.
+If you have questions, please reach out to gartoks on Discord.

 ## Changelog

 ## Known Bugs
 - Sometimes clicking doesn't spawn the fruit.
+- Monitor switching is currently disabled.

 ## TODO:
 - Pack sprites into a texture atlas.